 Arani

-The historically famous town Arani (Tamil: ஆரணி which is written as Arnee, Arani or Arni) is on the banks of Kamandala Naaga river, in Tiruvannamalai district of Tamil Nadu.
+The historically famous town Arani (Tamil: ஆரணி which is written as Arnee, Arani, or Arni) is on the banks of Kamandala Naaga river, in the Tiruvannamalai district of Tamil Nadu.
 The town is around 38 kilometers from Vellore and 60 kilometers from Tiruvannamalai.

-The city is well connected through various well formed roads, the state highways SH-4 (Arcot - Arni - Gingee - Villupuram Road), SH-132 (Kannamangalam - Arni Road) are the major roads connecting Arani.
+The city is well connected through various well-formed roads, the state highways SH-4 (Arcot - Arni - Gingee - Villupuram Road), and SH-132 (Kannamangalam - Arni Road) are the major roads connecting Arani.
 The silk textiles that are produced in this town are well known and famous as ‘Arani Silk’.

 Why the place is called Arani

 There are three variations given for the town being called Arani.
 Aar means Athi [fig] tree in Tamil.
-Since there were lots of such trees in the area this place got the name Arani.
-Secondly it got its name from Sanskrit word Aranyam [means forest].
+Since there were many such trees in the area this place got the name Arani.
+Secondly, it got its name from the Sanskrit word Aranyam [means forest].
 [Interestingly the nearby place Arcot also derived the name from [Aar] Athi tree and kadu [forest]].
 Thirdly since the river Kamandala Naaga River [river is Aru [ஆறு] in Tamil] flows through the place, it was called ARaNi [ஆறு + அணி] in due course it became AraNi [ஆரணி].
-The river Kamandala originates from Javathu Hills and Naaga River originates from Amarthi hills near Kannamangalam and both these rivers amalgamate in Samburayarnallur near Arani and flows through Arani.
+The river Kamandala originates from Javathu Hills and the Naaga River originates from Amarthi Hills near Kannamangalam both these rivers amalgamate in Samburayarnallur near Arani and flow through Arani.

 Arni Jagir